 Project deliverables

-MET projects are not artificial exercises: they are aimed at solving real, current problems in the company and the results are important to them.
-For each project the company managers and university supervisors expect two deliverables:
+MET projects are not artificial exercises: they are aimed at solving real, current problems in companies and the results are important to them.
+For each project, the company and university supervisors expect two deliverables:

 1. End of project presentations